Pylons/pyramid/docs/narr/project.rst

 .. note:: Dictionaries provide values to :term:`template`s.

-This view is configured to invoke a :term;`renderer` on a template.
+This view is configured to invoke a :term:`renderer` on a template.
 The dictionary the view returns (on line 6) provides the value the renderer substitutes into the template when generating HTML.
 The renderer then returns the HTML in a :term:`response`.